Sharkym02/CIS216-Eric-Mattner/README.md

                 that break my programs.
 I can also use properties to alter my classes and not have to edit my programs that use them.

 Assignment 4: I learned effective techniques about how to validate my values, and ensure that methods receive proper types and ranges for its arguments.
 I will use these techniques to make my future programs resilient to bugs and user error.

+Assignment 5: I created units test for each function in my BMI class, and learned effective ways of using unit tests to debug my code.